 Better ways of revealing issues

 One of the key intentions of Scrum is to frame the work to reveal issues.
 Following Scrum’s core practices are key to this.
 But there are other ways to reveal issues.
-The Value Steam Impedance (VSI) Metric is one way of quantifying what people know intuitively about the impediments they face.
+The Value Steam Impedance (VSI) scorecard is one way of quantifying what people know intuitively about the impediments they face.